bill-auger/bridgin/README.md

     sudo apt-get build-dep pidgin

 cd into ./pidgin-x.x.x/ and build pidgin and finch
-if you already have pidgin and/or finch installed
-you can delete this build afterward
+you do not need to install this build
-it is needed only to simplify building the bridgin plugin
+it is only used to simplify building the bridgin plugin
+if you already have pidgin , finch , or adium installed
+you can delete this entire directory after building the plugin

     cd ./pidgin*
     ./configure